debbiemarkslab/plmc/README.md

 ## Examples
 **Standard protein alignment**.
 The example directory includes an alignment of the protein [dihdyrofolate reductase](https://en.wikipedia.org/wiki/Dihydrofolate_reductase) (DHFR).
 To infer a model for this family, we can type the following in the base directory:

-    bin/plmc -o example/DHFR/DHFR.eij -f DYR_ECOLI -le 16.0 -lh 0.01 -m 100 example/DHFR/DHFR.a2m
+    bin/plmc -o example/DHFR/DHFR.eij -le 16.0 -lh 0.01 -m 100 -g -f DYR_ECOLI example/DHFR/DHFR.a2m
-The numeric options set a strong L2 regularization for the couplings at λ<sub>e</sub> at 16.0, a weak L2 regularization for the sites at λ<sub>h</sub> = 0.01, and the maximum number of iterations at 100.
+The numeric options set a strong L2 regularization for the couplings, λ<sub>e</sub> = 16.0, a weak L2 regularization for the sites, λ<sub>h</sub> = 0.01, and the maximum number of iterations at 100.
 The focus `-f` option tells plmc to only model columns that are present in the E. coli sequence DYR_ECOLI, and the  `-g` gap-ignoring option ignores gaps by modeling only the coding portions of each sequence.
-To read the binary paramfile `DHFR.eij' and visualize the couplings, we can type the following in MATLAB from the scripts directory:
+To read the binary paramfile `DHFR.eij` and visualize the couplings, we can type the following in MATLAB from the `scripts` directory:

     plot_coupling_components('../example/DHFR/DHFR.eij')